Blog

 Patients must conduct due diligence: verify medical licenses, review before-and-after portfolios of actual patients (not stock photos), and prioritize consultation quality over sales pressure.

-Data-Driven Insights: What Real-World Evidence Shows
+Información basada en datos: What Real-World Evidence Shows

 When considering lip enhancement, it’s instructive to compare the safety profile of HA fillers with surgical options like lip implants or permanent fillers.